Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications

-Recently, concerns regarding communication costs and data security have made it controversial to design a reliable central database system for local data aggregation in FL.
-To tackle this issue, an FL model equipped with dynamic weighted averaging was introduced in \cite{chen2021federated}, where models were assumed to be trained to utilize local data, and then the model updates were forwarded to a central server for model aggregation.
-In the next step, the updated global model shared the last updates with the participants while ensuring data privacy.
-Their dynamic weighted averaging model carefully investigated the imbalance of distributed data and then effectively removed the impact of uncountable local updates (see Fig. \ref{WFL}). \\ The traditional federated averaging (FedAvg) methods employed by FL neglected the massive domain change among various FL clients, reducing their performance and applicability.
-To tackle this problem, a federated transfer learning (FTL) algorithm with discrepancy-based weighted federated averaging (D-WFA) was adopted in \cite{chen2022federated}.
-This algorithm received locally labeled source domain samples and unlabeled target domain samples to update local models with generalization capability.
-To this end, they designed an MMD-based dynamic weighted averaging algorithm to aggregate the updated local models, assuming the domain change and adapting the weights.
-Nevertheless, in actual industrial implementations, the domain transitions between the training customers (between the target participant and source or among many source participants themselves) were likely to be frequent.
-So, low-quality data from some clients might adversely impact the global model's performance if the customers were simply aggregated with a common weight.
-To best match the goal diagnosis job, a weighted algorithm should be created to assist the server in identifying "good" or "bad" clients.
-So, the fundamental goal of D-WFA in \cite{chen2022federated} was to penalize (lower weight) customers who were predicted to make a humble contribution and reward (more significant weight) clients who were expected to make a high contribution to the target global model.
+The conventional FedAvg methods utilized in FL overlook the significant domain shifts among different FL clients, diminishing their performance and applicability.
+To address this issue, a federated transfer learning algorithm incorporating discrepancy-based weighted federated averaging (D-WFA) was employed in \cite{chen2022federated}.
+This algorithm receives locally labeled source domain samples and unlabeled target domain samples to update local models with generalization capability.
+To achieve this objective, they devised an MMD-based dynamic weighted averaging algorithm to aggregate the updated local models, accounting for the domain change and adjusting the weights accordingly.
+However, in real-world industrial implementations, the domain transitions between training clients (between the target participant and source, or among several source participants themselves) are expected to be frequent.
+Thus, low-quality data from certain clients could deteriorate the performance of the global model if the clients were simply aggregated with a common weight.
+To optimize the matching of the diagnostic task, a weighted algorithm should be devised to aid the server in identifying good or bad clients.
+Therefore, the primary objective of D-WFA in \cite{chen2022federated} is to penalize (assign lower weight to) clients predicted to make a modest contribution, while rewarding (assigning higher weight to) clients expected to make a substantial contribution to the target global model.